-This Operational Plan sets out the framework for OCWA's Quality & Environmental Management System (QEMS) that is specific and relevant to your drinking water system(s) and supports the overall goal of OCWA and the Towns of Kingsville and Essex, Municipality of Lakeshore and Municipality of Leamington to provide safe, cost-effective drinking water through sustained cooperation.
+This Operational Plan sets out the framework for OCWA' Quality & Environmental Management System (QEMS) that is specific and relevant to your drinking water system(s) and supports the overall goal of OCWA and Union Water Supply System Inc. (Owner) to provide safe, costeffective drinking water through sustained cooperation.
 OCWA will be responsible for developing, implementing, maintaining and continually improving its QEMS with respect to the operation and maintenance of the Union Water Supply System and will do so in a manner that ensures compliance with applicable legislative and regulatory requirements.